aharri123/Heart-disease-classification/README.md

 For our test model class 1 (meaning the patient is at risk for coronary heart disease) we have a precision score of .23, a recall score of .69, and an f1 score of .34, meaning:

 * Out of all the patients that the model predicted would be at risk for CHD, 23% were actually at risk.
-* Out of all the patients that were at risk for CHD, the model correctly predicted 69% of them, which is a drastic improvement from our base model
+* Out of all the patients that were at risk for CHD, the model correctly predicted 69% of them, which is a 33% improvement from the base model
-* Our model has a low f1 score, indicating poor performance on predicting risk of CHD, but has improved from our initial results.
+* Our model has a low f1 score, indicating poor performance on predicting risk of CHD, but has improved by 6% since the initial model.

 **Looking at our test model confusion matrix we can see that:**